-In fiscal year 2024, City citizens pay \$194.10 per year for MSW curbside collection of MSW and 3,000 pounds per fiscal year of disposable at the Transfer station.
-County citizens pay \$98 and have the same 3,000 pounds per fiscal year of disposal but need to self-haul or can contract with a private hauler for curbside pickup of MSW.
+In fiscal year 2024, City residents pay \$194.10 per year for MSW curbside collection of MSW and 3,000 pounds per fiscal year of disposable at the Transfer station.
+County residents pay \$98 and have the same 3,000 pounds per fiscal year of disposal but need to self-haul or can contract with a private hauler for curbside pickup of MSW.
 The Marysville District users pay an additional \$65 per year.

 Under the current collection system for county residents, solid waste hauling companies do not pay a tipping fee for waste generated in the Scratch Gravel Solid Waste Management District.
 The tipping fee is covered under the assessment fee charged to county residents.
 Currently, the customer type associated with a location and generation data is not documented.
-In order to understand the integrated solid waste management system, this information is vital.
+This information is vital to understanding the integrated solid waste management system.
 To address this issue, waste bins could be equipped with technology such as a Radio-frequency identification (RFID) tag to track the amount of waste collected.
-Technology could also include developing a mobile app for residents to track their waste.
+The technology could also include developing a mobile app for residents to track their waste.

-Additionally, neither the County nor City citizen can track their allotted pounds without calling the City.
+Additionally, neither the County nor City resident can track their allotted pounds without calling the City.
 Consideration could be given to creating a centralized database that tracks each household's waste disposal data.
-An online portal could be developed to allow residents to access their solid waste generation information.
+An online portal could be developed to allow residents to access information on their solid waste generation.